 But… I didn’t and I learned a few lessons about how to create and launch a product right.
 Here are a few of them:

-(I’m sharing more tips on my free webinar – How I Made $100K Selling Info Products.
+(I recorded a free training – How I Made $100K Selling Info Products.
 Check it out here)

 1. Find someone to help you who knows how to do the techy stuff.
 Even if their hourly rate is higher – you will SAVE money because they know what they are doing.